 A quick trek takes us to Cruz Qasa pass at 15,465 ft (4715 m) with ecellent vistas of the Mount Ocobamba (16,813 ft/5126 m).
 We then descend to 13,615 ft (4150 m) and after ascend to the Chuqeñan pass (14,114 ft/4302 m).
 We then carry on our exquisite trek across the meadow over 13,451 ft (4100 m) for approximately 7.5 km to Aqoqasa (13,887/4234 m), where we camp.

 Today we traverse across the final pass (15,908/4446 m).
 We then go down and pass the Inca ruins of Raqay and the village of Ancasqocha.
 Then we descend to the narrow Chillca gorge and the most abundant area of the region, the Urubamba Valley, where we will direct to Ollantaytambo to finally take the train to Aguas Calientes.

 Maximum altitude:15,354 ft(4680 m) (Aqoqasa pass)

-On the final day of our tour we leave camp early to walk to the train station and take the ride to Machu Picchu.
-We reach Aguas Calientes, from where we take the bus to the ruins of machu Picchu.
+On the final day of our tour we leave Aguas Calientes early to go to Machu Picchu by taking the bus up to the inca citadel.
 Our guide will tell us all about the history of this Inca fortress.
 In the afternoon we return to Cusco.

 Many people include the Inca Trail to Machu Picchu in their “Things to do” list before they depart the planet, although what most people don’t know is that there are various Inca Trails Trips to Machu Picchu to pick from in the Cusco region.
 The difference lies in what kind of an experience you want, hiking the Inca trail and how challenging you like your treks.